-For large fault tree's it can be useful to display all gates in the tabular interface of the gates grid which allows for quick comparison of Unavailability or Frequency results between gates.
-From the Gates Grid View, the properties of a gate can be displayed by either double-clicking on a row of the grid, or clicking on the gate title.
+For large fault trees, it can be useful to display all gates in the tabular interface of the gates grid, which allows for quick comparison of unavailability results and frequency results between gates.
+From the Gates Grid View, the properties of a gate can be displayed by either doubleclicking on a row of the grid, or by clicking on the gate title.